I have a quick question for you.

 How Are You Tracking Your Marketing Campaigns?

 Are you tracking your online marketing in a similar way to your offline campaigns?

 The smart business owner will typically place a trackable coupon or phone number in their newspaper and local magazine ads.
 This way they can track their print ads and quickly determine whether to invest again.
 If you don’t do this, something I see all the time, you are really shooting in the dark.

 It reminds me of the U.S. businessman John Wanamaker who famously said the following in 1922,

 “Half the money I spend on advertising is wasted — I just don’t know which half.”

-Fortunately Google Adwords will allow you to fare far better than Mr Wanamaker ever did, because Google have built conversion tracking into their Adwords system.
-You thus have the option to automatically track leads, email sign ups, calls and appointments.
+Fortunately, Google Adwords will allow you to fare far better than Mr Wanamaker ever did because Google has built conversion tracking into their Adwords system.
+You thus have the option to automatically track leads, email sign-ups, calls and appointments.
 You get to see exactly what is working and what isn’t.